Zwambro/iw4madmin-plugin-iw4todiscord/README.md

 This plugin is based on the idea of the YADB plugin but with some extra features like:
 - Improve the appearance of the embeds (bans and reports).
 - Showing Unban event too on discord.
-- When someone reports anotehr player, you can see online admins on discord.
+- You can see online admins discord in report webhook.

 ## Installation
 1. Remove **YADB.dll** plugin from Plugins folder (take a backup of this plugin first).